Free school transport

 - if they're from a family on a low income

-The transport we provide may be a:
+For children who are eligible, the transport we provide may be a:

 You do not need to apply for free school transport.
 We will automatically make an offer of transport for your child if we have established that your child meets the transport policy.
+If we do not offer your child transport, check that your child meets our transport policy before you contact us.

 Children that go to grammar schools